How the Byrds Returned to Their Roots on ‘Ballad of Easy Rider’

-Though they would become fan favorites, neither single soared up the charts; ‘Ballad of Easy Rider’ reached No. 65 and ‘Jesus Is Just Alright’ went to just 97.
+Though they would become fan favorites, neither single soared up the charts; "Ballad of Easy Rider" reached No. 65 and "Jesus Is Just Alright" went to just No. 97.

 White's guitar was played through a Leslie speaker, which modifies the sound with a rotating drum and horn.
 “It's an effect that it almost sounds like it's two notes being played as one,” Parsons adds.
 “Clarence really learned how to use that.
 And that effect is very prominent in 'It's All Over Now, Baby Blue.’”

-Parsons also sings lead on ‘There Must Be Someone’ by country singer Vern Gosdin.
+Parsons also sings lead on "There Must Be Someone" by country singer Vern Gosdin.
 “I'd done a lot of work with Vern, both Clarence and I had,” Parsons said.
 “Vern wrote this song one night after coming home from a gig.
-He walked into his house in Bell Gardens (California) about four in the morning and his house was empty, except his wife was gone, his kids were gone, the furniture was gone.
+He walked into his house in Bell Gardens [Calif.] about four in the morning and his house was empty: His wife was gone, his kids were gone, the furniture was gone.
 Everything was gone except for a stool in the middle of the room that had a notebook saying, ‘Vern, I'm leaving you.
 You'll never see me or your kids again.’”

 Side one wraps up with "Jack Tarr the Sailor," a British sea shanty that remains one of McGuinn’s favorite genres.
 McGuinn closes side two with the quirky "Armstrong, Aldrin and Collins," a tribute to the first astronauts to land on the moon in 1969.
 New tunes include Jackson Browne’s "Mae Jean Goes to Hollywood"; the instrumental "Build It Up"; and traditional tunes "Way Behind the Sun" and "Fiddler a Dram (Moog Experiment)."